Titans Pro Bowler on loss to Jags: 'We got our a** kicked ... Jon Robinson is not out there playing'

 Trevor Lawrence goes off against Titans in win

 The Titans turned in a disappointing performance, but Jaguars quarterback Trevor Lawrence deserves credit for leading his team to a win.
-Lawrence turned in yet another strong game, throwing for three touchdowns and running in a score against the Titans.
+Lawrence had another strong game, throwing for three touchdowns and running in a score against the Titans.

 After a rough stretch in the middle of the season, Lawrence has shown signs of greatness the past five games.
-He's thrown 10 touchdowns against 0 interceptions over that stretch.
+He has thrown 10 touchdowns against 0 interceptions over that stretch.
 The Jaguars have gone 3-2 in those games.